Pauline Berger | WARP #06

 Through the study of bone structures and storytelling, she makes a turn to Greek mythology and the figure of Atlas.
 Atlas was condemned to carry heaven on his shoulders and separate Gaia – the Earth, from Ouranus – the sky, for eternity.
-He protects the sky from falling down on the Earth.
+He protects the sky from falling on the Earth.
 In anatomy, the name atlas is given to the first vertebra that holds the head above and apart from the rest of the body.
 The heaven is heavy and the head is heavier than heaven.
-While the head weights the body down as Ouranus restrains Gaia, the axis vertebra goes through the atlas allowing for the head to turn, thus connecting it from the bottom.
+While the head weighs the body down as Ouranus restrains Gaia, the axis vertebra goes through the atlas allowing for the head to turn, thus connecting it from the bottom.
 While it seems we are confronted with a certain dualism of ancient mythology and Western knowledge – such as Earth and sky, body and mind, heavy and light – Berger aims to question the meanings that were once set to burden us and awaken alternative narratives.

 For example, in her installation walki talki (2021), Berger expresses interest in the sports tools and machines that are meant to bring disembodied bodies back to feeling physical.
-The interactive installation allows you to walk at a monotonous pace.
-In the background, you can hear Berger walking in the mountains and experience the action of herding.
-This mock-up embodiment is a paraphrase of the industrialised society that got rid of the limits in the working environments in order to be more effective but invented machines to restrain our bodies again to feel connected with the physical.
+The interactive installation allows you to walk at a monotonous pace and follow Berger’s experience during the action of herding.
+This mock-up embodiment is a paraphrase of the industrialised society that got rid of the limits in the working environments to be more effective but invented machines to restrain our bodies again to feel connected with the physical.
 As our conversation continues, Berger shares the collage of wildly growing muscles that let us ‘w(a)(o)nder’ through the corporeal landscape.
-As feet and mind stretch each other, we are reminded of related humanimal physicalities, however, never exiting our own human perspective.
-Berger’s intention is therefore to access her own body, to become an animal, not in a literal sense but to fully embody what the body is.
+As feet and mind stretch each other, we are reminded of related humanimal physicalities, however, never exiting our human perspective.
+Therefore, Berger intends to access her own body, to become an animal, not in a literal sense but to fully embody what the body is.
 Perhaps something that has been forgotten, repulsed or restrained.
 Berger’s approach is contemplative, performative and (despite its weight) heaves from the ground.